soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 doing package management using the whole of Hackage, and uses complicated algorithms to make sure packages work together.
-`stack` tries to be a more maximalistic tool that handles installing the right GHC for each project, provide integration with external tools like hoogle, and lets the user choose which 'set' of packages (including their versions) they want to use.
+`stack` tries to be a more maximalistic tool that handles installing the right GHC for each project, provides integration with external tools like hoogle, and lets the user choose which 'set' of packages (including their versions) they want to use.

 If you've installed Haskell using GHCup, you most likely have `cabal` installed.